Non-Transferable

-Non-Transferable is a 2017 romantic comedy film directed by Brendan Bradley.
+Non-Transferable is a 2017 romantic comedy film written and directed by Brendan Bradley.
 The film was widely seen as getting onto the YouTuber film "trend", featuring other famous YouTubers such as Shanna Malcolm, Shira Lazar, Sara Fletcher and Ashley Clements.

 Plot

-The film centres around a young woman named Amy Tyler, who books a surprise holiday to Europe with her boyfriend Josh Merit.
+The film centers around a young woman named Amy Tyler, who books a surprise holiday to Europe with her boyfriend Josh Merit.
 However, the two separate before they are able to go onto the trip; therefore, she advertises her tickets online in search for another man with an identical name to her ex-boyfriend to go on the tour instead.
 The story, although written in 2012, bore similarities to a 2014 case of a 28-year-old Toronto man named Jordan Axani, who offered up free tickets to on Reddit a girl named Elizabeth Gallagher, when he broke up with his girlfriend of the same name.
 Although his ticket had a strict no-transfer policy, as passport information was not required when booking, the ticket could be used by anyone with the same name.

 When a BuzzFeed article about the story became popular, the script was given "new life".
 Brendan Bradley said that "I wrote this script five years ago", Bradley said, "and everyone told me ...
 'This would never happen!
 This is too unrealistic!'
 And the project didn’t get any traction because everyone thought the premise was too crazy.
 And then it happened in real life."